dsm2173/instaCART/README.md

 1. Reducing time between orders (and therefore, increasing order frequency)
 2. Increasing reorder rates (to entrench Instacart in customers' grocery shopping habits)

+The analysis was performed on R studio server.
 The codes for these two models, as well as the slides we presented to our class, are in this repo.